 Upminster Hall and its estate included Chapmans and Martins Farms and also the brickworks – known as the Potkilns – around Bird Lane.
 Other farms included Pages Farm, Ivy House Farm, Tylers Hall Farm and Great Tomkyns.
 Until 1881 there was a windmill on Gaynes Common (near Ivy House Farm).

 The main premises in southern area closer to the village were Great Gaynes, the adjacent Gaynes Villa, and the surviving Tadlows.
 Much of the population lived in the hamlet of Corbets Tey, the smaller hamlet of Hacton (including Hacton House) as well as other scattered farms and cottages.
 Larger houses include the former residence London’s, the surviving Harwood Hall, Great Sunnings and Little Sunnings (Sullens) Farms.

 This section will be further developed to include information about key buildings & places in Upminster, past and present, such as:

 - St Laurence Parish Church – see here

 - Upminster Hall – see here

 - New Place – for details of Sir James Esdaile’s mansion of New Place read here and for a description of life at New Place a century ago see here

-- Hill Place (now Sacred Heart of Mary Convent) – see here
+- Hill Place (later Sacred Heart of Mary Convent) – see here

 - Harwood Hall – see here